 Of important note: If there is an immediate emergency or concern regarding the perpetrator, JCW will notify the victim that the police will be notified.
-Additionally, if the reporting party is a minor, actively being abused, JCW will report in the same manner as a mandated-reporter.
+Additionally, if the reporting party is a minor, actively being abused, all JCW staff will report in the same manner as a mandated-reporter.

 Once a case proceeds past intake and on to the investigative stage, JCW assigns an investigator, who utilizes a wide array of investigative techniques to develop the case and collect evidence, including basic research, background checks, collection and analysis of physical evidence and records, and various forms of surveillance.
 The investigator may also interview and take statements from victims, witnesses, and others of interest to the investigation.

-JCW has always had a Board of Directors and Advisors.
-Every case, other than those matters of public record or where the perpetrator has been convicted of a sex-related offense, our Board thoroughly reviewed the evidence and issued a unanimous recommendation whether to expose information regarding the alleged predator.
+JCW has always had a board of directors and advisors.
+Every case, other than those matters of public record or where the perpetrator has been convicted of a sex-related offense, our board thoroughly reviewed the evidence and issued a unanimous recommendation whether to expose information regarding the alleged predator.

 If an individual has been arrested, charged or convicted with sexual abuse, the existing public record of their charges (including the case’s current status and disposition) may be posted to the JCW website within the blog/news area without a case review or unanimous vote of the IC.
 The IC only votes on placing individuals on the Wall of Shame.